-The above list is not exhaustive, however your lecturers and tutors are here to support you throughout your academic journey and there are numerous services for you to access, such as Academic Mentors and Academic Liaison Librarian to discuss topics around plagiarism, referencing and academic support.
+The above list is not exhaustive; however, your lecturers and tutors are here to support. you throughout your academic journey and there are numerous services for you to access, such as Academic Mentors and Academic Liaison Librarian to discuss topics around plagiarism, referencing and academic support.

 For more guidance, please see our Academic Integrity and Academic Misconduct webpages.

-7.9.
+7.7.
 Assessment Board Appeals

-The University's policy and procedure on Appeals exist to provide an appeal mechanism for students to appeal against an Assessment Board or Engagement Panel decision related to assessment results, academic progression and/or award.
-Prior to submitting an appeal, you should familiarise yourself with the Appeals policy paying particular attention to the grounds of appeal and what is considered a valid appeal under the policy.
-You can also contact the Student's' Union for independent advice where appropriate.
+Prior to submitting an appeal against an Assessment Board decision or Engagement Panel decision related to assessment results, academic progression and/or award you should familiarise yourself with the Academic Regulations and procedure within the Academic Regulations paying particular attention to the grounds of an appeal.
+You can also contact the Student's Union for independent advice where appropriate.

-7.8 Mitigating Circumstances
+7.8.
+Mitigating Circumstances

 The mitigating circumstances process is for students who have exceptional, unforeseen circumstances which prevent them from attending an examination or which prevent them submitting coursework.

 If you need to make a claim, independent supporting evidence is required and, if accepted, this will allow you an opportunity to retake the exam/resubmit the coursework without penalty i.e., without capping of the mark.
 The deadline for the submission of claims is two weeks from the date of the assessment concerned (i.e., the examination date or submission deadline).